tanducmai/myportfolio/content/about.md

 degree in Networking and Cybersecurity at the University of South Australia (UniSA).

-- Have a strong Maths background, some programming languages (especially Python), LAN (switching, routing) and rerouting knowledge.
+- Information Technology student with a variety of transferrable skills and IT technical experience.
+- Skilled in aligning end-user needs with long-term resolutions to common technical issues and complex IT challenges.
 - Passionate about maximising working outcomes.
 Confident in working collaboratively through past work experience.
-- Actively seek an internship with opportunity growth and a learning potential that reinforces my technical knowledge.
+- Actively seek an internship with opportunity growth and a learning potential that reinforces my practical knowledge.

 ### Highlights

-- Proficient: Python (Script, Automation, Data Analysis)
+- Proficient: Python (Scripting, Networking), SQL, Bash
-- Previous Experience: HTML5, CSS3, Pascal, Markdown, SQL
+- Previous experience: HTML, CSS, Pascal, PowerShell
-- Languages: English, Japanese, Vietnamese
+- Operating systems: Linux, macOS, Windows
+- Solid Business and Accounting skills
+- Typing speed: 85 WPM
+- Troubleshooting of POS, printers, and phone
-- Tools: StackOverFlow, Git, Github/GitLab, Vim, VS Code
+- Virtualisation (VMware), StackOverFlow, Git
-- Linux (Ubuntu, Mint, Kali, CentOS), macOS, Windows, Cisco
+- DHCP/DNS, Ethernet, and Firewall proficient
-- Adobe Creative Cloud and Microsoft Office Suite
+- Cisco, Adobe Suite, and MS Office proficient
+- Remote desktop support and services

 ### Contact